SwissalpS/minetest_drawers/doc/contribute.md

 -----------------------------
 * [~] allow taking also when drawer is 100% full (need to rewrite controller code for one, but had it working on an upstream version)
 * [ ] add command { command = 'has', name = 'mode:item' } that returns a boolean TODO figure out how exactly. bc next expansion requests will come
+* [ ] give correct item no matter which orientation the cabinet and controller have to each other.
+* [ ] tested with sonic screwdriver

 Drawer Controller Pipeworks
 -----------------------------